 Based on related regulations, the constructions performed by the Company on the state owned property are sold to Hungarian National Asset Management Inc., in this way they become part of state property.
 The sale of the developments are not part of the Company's ordinary activities under IFRS 15, that is why the amounts are not recognised as sales revenue.
-From 1 January 2018 the amounts are presented net of related costs among 'Other income'.
-Without the adoption of IFRS 15 the amount of HUF 250,563 thousand would be presented as 'Other revenue', and the related cost of good sold as 'Operating expense', under IFRS 15 this amount is presented net HUF 0 thousand in line 'Other revenue/expense'.
+The amounts of sale of constructions are presented net of related costs among 'Other income/Other revenues'.